Mission & Goals of Student Affairs

-Welcome from W. Houston Dougharty, Vice President for Student Affairs
+Welcome from Andrea Conner, Associate Vice President for Student Affairs

 Welcome to Student Affairs at Grinnell!
 We are staff members and students who are committed to your success and these web pages are designed to help you know about us and our intentional, student-centered programs and advocacy.
 My student affairs colleagues and I stand ready to do all we can to challenge and support all Grinnell students.
-You are welcome to be in touch with me at sa[at]grinnell[dot]edu or call Student Affairs at 641-269-3700.
+You are welcome to email me or call Student Affairs at 641-269-3700.
 Below is our mission, values and vision for The Division of Student Affairs (DSA).

 The Division of Student Affairs advances the College mission and strategic plan by intentionally fostering and proactively promoting student learning and development within our residential liberal arts college community, where self governance and personal responsibility are hallmarks.
 We achieve our mission by embracing our core values.